 A brief introduction is usually included at the start of a statement of work so that anybody reading it understands what the project is about and who is participating.

-2.The goal of the project
+2.The goal of the project/purpose statement

 The project's purpose is defined in the second section.
 This section usually contains an explanation of the project's aims and purpose to help the reader understand why this project is important.

 3.The scope of the project

 The statement of work's scope of work will most likely be the most extensive part.
 This section discusses how you intend to achieve the project's objectives.

 The project's location is generally defined in the fourth section.
-Will the project, for example, be carried out in a distant location or will you need to meet on-site for your team members to finish the project?
+Will the project, for example, be carried out in a distant location, or will you need to meet on-site for your team members to finish the project?

-The SoW will next decompose the project's scope into subtasks that must be performed.
+The SOW will next break down the project's scope into subtasks that must be performed.
 This section contains information to assist all parties engaged in the project in understanding the precise actions they must follow to finish the project effectively.

 The statement of work may include a section that defines any quantifiable project milestones in addition to job specifics.
-This section can assist in breaking down the project into more manageable portions and giving all parties involved the opportunity to meet their deadlines.
+This section can assist in breaking down the project into more manageable portions and giving all parties the opportunity to meet their deadlines.

 This section contains a list of all expected deliverables, as well as their deadlines.
 This part will often include clear, quantifiable deliverables that leave no opportunity for misunderstanding.

-This section of the schedule may include the deliverables' due dates, the amount of time spent on each activity, and any billable hours.
+This section of the schedule may include the project deliverables' due dates, the amount of time spent on each activity, and any billable hours.
 This section usually contains pertinent timeframes, such as the start and finish dates for each job.

 9.Testing and standards

 Any project-specific industry-specific standards will be discussed and placed here.
 The scope of work will relate to all testing phases that must be achieved for the project to be completed successfully.
 Each testing step should contain details on who is participating in the project, the resources and equipment needed, and when the testing will occur.

 10.The measure of success

 The statement of work may now include any particular or unique project and job needs.
 This might include project-specific equipment, certifications that your staff must obtain, or security clearances that contractors must obtain.